 She opened her eyes and straightened her uniform.
 “Back to work.”
 She headed to the clipboard on the opposite side of the room to identify her tasks.
 Unhooking the clipboard, Thea read through the remaining items on the list.

-A few hours passed and Thea completed the list.
-As she walked to place the clipboard back on it’s hook, she noticed an unusual light outside the ship.
-Slowly, she walked toward the intercom and pressed the button for Captain Helios.
+A few hours passed, and Thea completed the list.
+As she walked to place the clipboard back on its hook, she noticed an unusual light outside the ship.
+Slowly, Thea walked toward the intercom and pressed the button for Captain Helios.
 As it beeped, she suddenly wasn’t sure what to say.

 “This is Captain Helios.”

 Thea shook her head and focused.
 “Sir, assistance is needed in the Simulator room.”

 Captain Helios sighed but confirmed his presence.
 Moments seemed to take hours before he arrived and Thea was growing impatient.
 When the captain finally appeared through the door, she let out the air that she had been holding and rushed to him.

 As her sentence trailed, she pointed toward the window.

 “Indeed, Thea.
 It is a comet.
 Though an odd color…”